-You don't need fancy plants or materials, whatever you have in your green space will work.
-A good base can be made with things like willow, cornus or even raffia, string or a headband if you have it.
+You don't need fancy plants or materials; whatever you have in your green space will work.
+You can make a good base with things like willow, Cornus or even raffia, string or an old headband if you have one.

 Smaller flowers with tightly clustered petals will survive well out of water for a while.
 You can also use rosehips for a variety of garden day treats - from herbal tea to marmalade.